xopxe/ahsm/README.md

 ### Compose states machines

-A whole state machine can be collected in a single composite state.
+A whole state machine can be collected into a single composite state.
 This is a state that can be used as part of another state machine.
 You create a composite state just as a plain state, adding the embedded states and tansitions:

 ```lua
 local s2 = ahsm.state {